NiRuff/ViNe-Seg/example_data/ReadMe.md

 #### Extract Traces

-After adjusting your segmentation and saving the reults (Ctrl + S), you can initiate the _Extract Traces_-Operation in the _Trace Extraction_ Menu.
-After clicking the button you will be prompted for the directory in which you experiment (typically your tif(f) stack) is stored.
-After providing these files, you will be prompted to confirm the number of frames detected in your directory.
+After adjusting your segmentation and saving the results (Ctrl + S), you can initiate the _Extract Traces_-Operation in the _Trace Extraction_ Menu.
+After clicking the button you will be prompted for the directory in which your experiment (typically your tif(f) stack) is stored.
+After providing these files, you need to confirm the number of frames detected in your directory.

 | Extract Traces         | Choose Directory       |
 | ---------------------- | ---------------------- |